ssemyan/sample-app-aoai-chatGPT/README.md

 `az webapp up --runtime PYTHON:3.11 --sku <sku> --name <new-app-name> --resource-group <resource-group-name> --location <azure-region>`

+To create the app settings needed, first run the following to convert the `.env.sample` file into a json format that can be used by the Azure CLI:

+`python3 envtojson.py > appsettings.json`

+Edit this file to match what settings you want in Azure, then run the following command to set the app settings.

+`az webapp config appsettings set --resource-group <resource-group-name> --name <new-app-name> --settings @appsettings.json`

+Now use the `az webapp restart` command to restart the app with the new settings.

+`az webapp restart --resource-group <resource-group-name> --name <new-app-name>`

-To update the app, simply run the `az webapp up` command to redeploy to the existing app:
+To update the app when you make changes, simply run the `az webapp up` command to redeploy to the existing app:

 `az webapp up --runtime <runtime-stack> --sku <sku> --name <existing-app-name> --resource-group <resource-group-name>`